The Book Club of Detroit

-The Book Club of Detroit, is a private club and society of bibliophiles in downtown Detroit, Michigan.
-Founded in 1957, The Book Club of Detroit, is a club for book collectors.
+The Book Club of Detroit is a private club and society of bibliophiles in downtown Detroit, Michigan.

 About

 The Book Club of Detroit is club whose members are book collectors, book dealers and bibliophiles who meet in the interest not only of sociability, but to share and expand interest in the history of books and bookmaking.

 The Club met regularly for many years at the historic Scarab Club in downtown Detroit.

+The Club is also a member of the Fellowship of American Bibliophilic Societies (FABS).

 Supporters

 The Book Club co-sponsors events with the Detroit Public Library.

-FABS

-The Book Club of Detroit is a member of the Fellowship of American Bibliophilic Societies (FABS).

-Past Speakers
+Past speakers

 Some notable individuals who have given talks to the club are: